-- 1 Class A purchases of \$250,000 or more that are not subject to an initial sales charge may be subject to a contingent deferred sales charge of 1%.
-See "Sales charges." - 2 The fund is a feeder fund that invests in securities through an underlying mutual fund, Pioneer High Income Municipal Portfolio.
-The information in this table and in the example below reflects the direct fees and expenses of the fund and its allocated share of fees and expenses of Pioneer High Income Municipal Portfolio. - 3 Other expenses for Class K shares are estimated for the current fiscal year. - The fund's investment adviser has contractually agreed to limit ordinary operating expenses (ordinary operating expenses means all fund expenses other than taxes, brokerage commissions, acquired fund fees and expenses, and extraordinary expenses, such as litigation) to the extent required to reduce fund expenses to 0.82%, 1.59%, 0.55% and 0.55% of the average daily net assets attributable to Class A shares, Class C shares, Class K shares and Class Y shares, respectively.
-These expense limitations are in effect through January 1, 2025.
-There can be no assurance that the adviser will extend the expense limitations beyond such time.
-Net expenses for a class may exceed the applicable expense limitation to the extent that the fund incurs excluded expenses.
-While in effect, the arrangement may be terminated for a class only by agreement of the adviser and the Board of Trustees.
+- 1 The fund is a feeder fund that invests in securities through an underlying mutual fund, Pioneer High Income Municipal Portfolio.
+The information in this table and in the Example below reflects the direct fees and expenses of the fund and its allocated share of fees and expenses of Pioneer High Income Municipal Portfolio. - 2 The fund's investment adviser does not charge a management fee to the fund.
+Shareholders should be aware, however, that the fund is an integral part of separately managed account programs, and the fund's adviser or an affiliate will be compensated directly or indirectly by separately managed account program sponsors. - The fund's investment adviser has contractually agreed to waive or reimburse all ordinary operating expenses, including the fund's allocated share of the fees and expenses of the underlying fund in which it invests (ordinary operating expenses means all expenses of the fund and the underlying fund other than taxes, brokerage commissions, acquired fund fees and expenses, and extraordinary expenses, such as litigation).
+This expense limitation is in effect through January 1, 2033.
+There can be no assurance that the adviser will extend the expense limitation beyond such time.
+Net expenses may exceed the expense limitation to the extent that the fund incurs excluded expenses.
+While in effect, the arrangement may be terminated only by agreement of the adviser and the Board of Trustees.